Bet20/organLib/README.md

 ```

-This utility is divided in X main fields, a decision made to simplify it's usage.
+This basic lib with utility functionalities is divided in *4* main fields, a decision made to simplify it's usage.

 They are

 - paths
 - files
 - generators
-- ...
+- organizers

 **paths** possesses as it's main type, root, which provides the name, size and list of files in the given root.
 You have the following functions to fiddle with this type.